Welcome to the Department of Women's and Gender Studies!

 - YWCA Alternatives of Janesville

-Additionally, the UW-W Wellness Center & the Sexual Assault Prevention Advisory Committee is in the process of creating a new organization that seeks to raise awareness about sexual assault, stalking, harassment and dating violence.
+Additionally, the UW-W Wellness Center & the Sexual Assault Prevention Advisory Committee advises SAVE, an organization that seeks to raise awareness about sexual assault, stalking, harassment and dating violence.